Child Custody And Support in Denton & Surrounding Areas

 - “Primary” Physical Custody: Physical custody determines where the child lives the majority of the time which school they will attend.
 The parent who is granted the exclusive right to determine the child’s primary residence is referred to as the custodial parent or primary custodian of the child.

 - Legal Custody: The legal custody of the child refers to which parent has the right to make decisions about healthcare, education, psychological treatment, management of earnings and other day-to-day decisions.
-These rights are typically split equally between parents during their periods of possession of the child. however, if the case goes to court, a judge may rule to grant sole legal custody to one parent or the other.
+These rights are typically split equally between parents during their periods of possession of the child.
+However, in some circumstances, a judge may rule to grant sole legal custody to one parent or the other.

 Child Support Attorney

 If you need representation or services concerning child custody and child support in North Texas, contact Brandi Underwood for a free consultation and evaluation of your case.
-With more than 10 years of experience serving clients in Denton, Aubrey, Pilot Point, Sanger, Krum, Carrollton, Flower Mound, Lewisville, Plano, Frisco, Prosper, Celina, Anna, McKinney, Allen, Little Elm, The Colony, and the surrounding areas, Brandi Underwood has the compassion, legal expertise, and dedication to fight for your children and the rights you deserve as a parent.
-Call today at 940.372.0931 or fill out our online contact form.
+With more than fourteen years of experience serving clients in Denton, Aubrey, Pilot Point, Sanger, Krum, Carrollton, Flower Mound, Lewisville, Plano, Frisco, Prosper, Celina, Anna, McKinney, Allen, Little Elm, The Colony, and the surrounding areas, Brandi Underwood has the compassion, legal expertise, and dedication to fight for your children and the rights you deserve as a parent.